FelsaC/countdown_timer/README.md

 A simple timer that display the time until a event.
 Available on https://felsac.github.io/countdown_timer/

-*Still not responsive on mobile
+*Still not completely responsive on mobile